b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 In the last step write a function that applies a multiplicity correction (see
 @sec:compare_contin_data_multip_correction) to the obtained p-values.

+### Exercise 6 {#sec:compare_categ_data_ex6}

+Too cool down let's end this chapter with something easy but potentially useful.

+As you have learned by now in programming we oftten end up using our old functions (or at least I do), although we tend to tweak them a little to adjust them to the ever changing needs.

+In this task I want you to change the `drawColPerc` (or your own solution to
+@sec:compare_categ_data_ex3) from @sec:compare_categ_data_ex3_solution.
+You can
+name the new function, e.g. `drawColPerc2` (wow, how original).
+The new function should accept among others a bigger data frame (like `dfEyeColorFull`).
+Inside it runs `runCategTestsGetPVals` we developed in
+@sec:compare_categ_data_ex5_solution (with multiplicity correction).
+Then it should draw the stacked barplots (it draws one stacked barplot for each data frame, the drawings should be set in one column, but in multiple rows).
+If the distribution in a data frame is statistically significant add a stroke (`strokewidth` argument) to the barplot.

 ## Solutions - Comparisons of Categorical Data  {#sec:compare_categ_data_exercises_solutions}

 In this sub-chapter you will find exemplary solutions to the exercises from the